 Section 3-1 Zoning Jurisdiction.
-The provisions of this Ordinance shall be applicable to all land within the corporate limits of the City of Hendersonville, North Carolina, and within the "Extraterritorial Jurisdiction of the City of Hendersonville." per NCGS Section 160D-202.
+The provisions of this Ordinance shall be applicable to all land within the corporate limits of the City of Hendersonville, North Carolina, and within the "Extraterritorial Jurisdiction of the City of Hendersonville."

 ARTICLE IV ESTABLISHMENT OF DISTRICTS